Brand Hong Kong

 General

-(2) If you have employed persons who have to pay Salaries Tax but do not receive an Employer's Return for the year of assessment 2008/09 by mid April 2009, you should request the IRD to issue a return.
+(2) If you have employed persons who meet the conditions stated in item 1(a) of Notes and Instructions for Form BIR56A but do not receive an Employer's Return for the year of assessment 2023/24 by mid April 2024, you should request the IRD to issue a return.
 Click here for more information.

 The Hong Kong Identity Card No. of the employee

-If at the time when you complete your Employer's Return, an employee does not possess a Hong Kong Identity Card, e.g. the employee was recruited from overseas or seconded from an overseas corporation, you can fill in his/her passport number.
+If at the time when you complete your Employer's Return, an employee does not possess a Hong Kong Identity Card, e.g. the employee was recruited from overseas or seconded from an overseas corporation, you can fill in his/her passport number with place of issue.
 After filing the Employer's Return, you have to follow up with the employee.
 You should, soonest possible, write in to inform the IRD when the Hong Kong Identity Card No. of the employee is known.

 Continuous Employment